pantheon-systems/documentation/source/_docs/custom-upstream.md

 Instead of repeating the same technical work on each individual site, you can build and maintain a common user interface with unified branding and functionality once in a single source.

-Learn how the web team at Weill Cornell Medical College used Custom Upstreams to rescue 100+ websites from design anarchy in [this case study](https://pantheon.io/resources/weill-cornell-drupal-distribution-case-study).
+> Learn how the web team at Weill Cornell Medical College used Custom Upstreams to rescue 100+ websites from design anarchy in [this case study](https://pantheon.io/resources/weill-cornell-drupal-distribution-case-study).

 ### Efficient Update Strategy
 Not only does this workflow free up developer time, it establishes a sustainable and scalable process for handling updating across massive site portfolios.

-New features and functionality can be continuously developed in the Custom Upstream repository overtime then distributed to each individual site where they can be applied with a single click by site owners.
+New features and functionality can be continuously developed in the Custom Upstream repository over time then distributed to each individual site where they can be applied with a single click by site owners.

-See how Forum One uses this process to build, launch, and manage nearly 200 satellite sites for Fairfax County Public Schools in [this case study](https://pantheon.io/resources/forum-one-pantheon-fairfax-county-public-schools-drupal-case-study).
+> See how Forum One uses this process to build, launch, and manage nearly 200 satellite sites for Fairfax County Public Schools in [this case study](https://pantheon.io/resources/forum-one-pantheon-fairfax-county-public-schools-drupal-case-study).

 ### Scale Client Services
 Spend less time doing non-core activities and reclaim lost billable hours where it counts most.
 Custom Upstreams help improve support efficiency by empowering non-technical clients and junior developers to handle lower-level support issues, such as creating a new site or applying updates.
 This gives advanced developers more time to focus on higher-level support work and new features.

-Hear from Mike Pirog of Kalamuna how this process liberates developers and empowers newbies to provide ridiculously awesome support in [this case study](https://pantheon.io/resources/kalamuna-pantheon-drupal-agency-case-study).
+> Hear from Kalamuna how this process liberates developers and empowers newbies to provide ridiculously awesome support in [this case study](https://pantheon.io/resources/kalamuna-pantheon-drupal-agency-case-study).

 ## Terminology
-Let's agree on definitions for some commonly used terms:
+Here are definitions for commonly used terms:

 * **Upstream**: An additional repository that acts as a parent for another repository, like [Pantheon's WordPress Upstream](https://github.com/pantheon-systems/wordpress).
 * **Custom Upstream**: Repository that is restricted to members of an organization which contains a common codebase for new sites.
 This type of repository is a child repository to Pantheon's core upstreams ([WordPress](https://github.com/pantheon-systems/wordpress), [Drupal 8](https://github.com/pantheon-systems/drops-8), [Drupal 7](https://github.com/pantheon-systems/drops-7)) and acts as a parent for site level repositories.
 * **Public Upstream**: Repository that is open to all Pantheon users which contains a common codebase for new sites, like [Panopoly](https://github.com/populist/panopoly-drops-7).
 * **Repository**: Collection of files that are packaged in a single directory.
 * **Remote Repository**: Collection of files that are stored in a remote and central location.
-* **Upstream Updates**: Code changes that are made once in the parent repository, then applied "downstream" to child repositories.
+* **Upstream Updates**: Code changes that are made once in a parent repository, then applied "downstream" to child repositories.
 This is how Pantheon's one-click updates work.
-* **Site Level Repository**: Child repository where upstream updates are applied and site specific customizations are tracked, like your site's codebase on Pantheon.
+* **Site Repository**: Child repository where upstream updates are applied and site specific customizations are tracked, like your site's codebase on Pantheon.

 ## Workflow Overview
 There are three levels of repositories in play here, and updates flow "downstream" from one level to another.